-Special Zones 6.9
+6.9 Special Zones

-The purpose of the Special Zone stage is to calculate the distribution and mode choice of trips travelling to and from each special zone, which can't otherwise be modelled by the main Mode and Destination choice model.
-The Special Zone process is used predominantly to represent the travel choices of international passengers arriving at or departing from ports and airports, but its functionality could be extended to model any zone with atypical travel behaviours.
+The purpose of the Special Zones model is to calculate the distribution and mode choice of trips travelling to and from each special zone, which can't otherwise be modelled by the main Mode and Destination choice model.
+The Special Zone model is used predominantly to represent the travel choices of international passengers arriving at or departing from ports and airports, but its functionality could be extended to model any zone with atypical travel behaviours.

-Ports and airports require a special approach to Demand Modelling, because they represent a gateway for an external demand from other countries.
+Ports and airports require a special approach to demand modelling, because they represent a gateway for an external demand from other countries.
 Demand associated with these zones cannot be predicted in a standard way (based on the land uses contained within them) as it depends on factors not included in the model, such as the range of flights and destinations available.

-The Special Zones module takes the predicted total travel demand to and from each special zone (which is generated by the NDFM) and distributes this demand within the regional model area.
-Distribution within the Special Zones module works with four user classes:
+The Special Zones model takes the predicted total internal travel demand to and from each special zone (generated by the NDFM) and distributes this demand within the regional model area.
+The NDFM generates internal demand (demand which has the other trip end within the same regional model as the special zone) for each special zone by: